Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 # Deployment
 Website has been deployed to [GitHub Pages](https://nfox13.github.io/MS2-Resubmittal/).

-index.html is main content page with nabar links to all other pages
+index.html is the home landing page with nabar links to all other pages

   **Process**
    1. Created a Github account at https://github.com My account: https://github.com/NFox13